Simonoob/reddit-blacklist/README.md

 3. Open Chrome, got to **Extensions** -> **Manage Extensions**
 4. Enable developer mode on the top right
 5. Click on the **Load Unpacked** button that appeared on the top left and select the unpacked build folder
-6. Get back to Reddit, you should have a new input next to the search bar
+6. Get back to Reddit and reload the page, you should have a new input next to the search bar

 ---